infogulch/xtemplate/README.md

 > sent over Go channels or can block on server shutdown.
 </details>

-<details><summary><strong>🐜 Small footprint, easy and flexible deployment</strong></summary>
+<details><summary><strong>🐜 Small footprint and easy deployment</strong></summary>

-> Compiles to a small ~30MB binary.
-Easily add your own custom functions and
+> Compiles to a ~30MB binary.
+Easily add your own custom functions and choice of
-> choice of database driver on top.
-Deploy next to your templates and static
+> database driver on top.
+Deploy next to your templates and static files or
-> files or [embed](https://pkg.go.dev/embed) them into the binary for single
+> [embed](https://pkg.go.dev/embed) them into the binary for single binary
-> binary deployments.
+> deployments.
 </details>

 ## 👨‍🏫 How it works